-Data-driven value creation in digital services platforms results from an iterative process of data generation, transformation, and recombination.
-The process enables novel uses of data and supports the development of new functionalities.
-Users contribute or generate data through their interactions on the platform, which are then applied to improve service quality for those users but also for everyone else.
-This extension of the data benefit across platform participants is commonly referred to as data network effects, a form of demand-side economies of scope.
+data and supports the development of new functionalities.25 Users contribute or generate data through their interactions on the platform, which are then applied to improve service quality for those users but also for everyone else.
+This extension of the data benefit across platform participants is commonly referred to as data network effects, a form of demand-side economies of scope.26

-Unlike conventional network effects, where the value of a service increases with the number of users (e.g., a telephone network), data network effects, it is the data that drives the value through improvements in personalization, efficiency, and predictive capabilities of digital platforms services.
-An example is Netflix's use of viewing data to guide content investment.
+Unlike conventional network effects, where the value of a service increases with the number of users (e.g., a telephone network), data network effects, it is the data that drives the value through improvements in personalization, efficiency, and predictive capabilities of digital platforms services.27 An example is Netflix's use of viewing data to guide content investment.
 By analysing patterns - such as the tendency of users who watched David Fincher's films to also enjoy political thrillers as well as Kevin Spacey content - Netflix identified a viable audience and invested heavily in House of Cards.
-This data-driven approach to content development marked a paradigm shift in the entertainment industry.
-In another example, the generation of new types of data at TripAdvisor, and in particular user generated data, was central to expanding its ecosystem to an increasing variety of businesses.
+This data-driven approach to content development marked a paradigm shift in the entertainment industry.28 In another example, the generation of new types of data at TripAdvisor, and in particular user generated data, was central to expanding its ecosystem to an increasing variety of businesses.29